 We have incurred net losses and negative operating cash flows from operations since inception, and we expect to continue to incur losses and negative operating cash flows for the foreseeable future until we successfully commence sustainable commercial operations.
 To date, we have funded our operations primarily with proceeds from the Merger and issuance of stock and convertible notes.

-From inception through December 31, 2023, we raised net proceeds of \$1,067.9 million from the Merger, \$843.3 million from the issuances of redeemable convertible preferred stock and convertible notes prior to the Merger, \$60.0 million from issuance of shares and warrants to Delta Air Lines, Inc., \$180.2 million in net proceeds from our registered direct offering to certain institutional investors and net proceeds of \$99.9 million from our issuance of shares to SKT.
-As of December 31, 2023, we had cash, cash equivalents and restricted cash of \$204.8 million and short-term investment in marketable securities of \$828.2 million.
+In August 2021, we raised net proceeds of \$1,067.9 million from the Merger and \$843.3 million from the issuances of Legacy Joby's redeemable convertible preferred stock and convertible notes prior to the Merger.

+In October 2022, we raised net proceeds of \$60.0 million from the sale of 11,044,232 shares of our common stock and warrants to Delta Air Lines, Inc.

+In May 2023, we raised \$180.2 million in net proceeds from our issuance and sale, in a registered direct offering to certain institutional investors of 43,985,681 shares of our common stock.

+In June 2023, we raised net proceeds of \$99.9 million from our issuance and sale of 15,037,594 shares of our common stock to SKT.

+In October 2024, we raised \$221.8 million in net proceeds from an underwritten public offering (the "Public Offering") of 46,000,000 shares of our common stock.

+In December 2024, we entered into an Equity Distribution Agreement with Morgan Stanley & Co.
+LLC and Allen & Company LLC, as sales agents (the "Equity Distribution Agreement"), through which we may offer and sell, from time to time at our sole discretion, up to an aggregate of \$300,000,000 of our common stock in an "at-the-market" offering (the "ATM Offering").
+As of December 31, 2024, 16,158,784 shares of our common stock have been sold pursuant to the Equity Distribution Agreement for net proceeds of \$128.8 million.
+As of December 31, 2024, \$167.0 million remain available for sale under the Equity Distribution Agreement.

+In addition, on October 1, 2024, we entered a stock purchase agreement with Toyota Motor Corporation pursuant to which Toyota has committed to invest up to \$500.0 million, subject to certain closing conditions, as described in Note 9.
+Stockholders' Equity (the "Toyota Investment").

+As of December 31, 2024, we had cash, cash equivalents and restricted cash of \$200.4 million and short-term investment in marketable securities of \$733.2 million.
 Restricted cash, totaling \$0.8 million, reflects cash temporarily retained for security deposit on leased facilities.
 We believe that our cash, cash equivalent and short-term investments will satisfy our working capital and capital requirements for at least the next twelve months.